mikaeltorni/t3-cloneathon-entry/README.md

 18. Once it's ready, press continue.

+NOTE THAT WE RECOMMEND TO USE THE SPARK PLAN FOR THIS PROJECT, INSTEAD OF THE BLAZE PLAN!

 19. Now you are at: https://console.firebase.google.com/u/0/project/t3-cloneathon-testing/overview

 20. Set up a web app right of the iOS and Android icons.